 Welcome to Human API!

-We've provided some guides to help get you up and running as quickly as possible, and we're excited to have you aboard.
+We've provided some guides to help get you up and running as quickly as possible, and we're excited to have you on board.
 What follows is a technical explanation of the Human API integration process.
 For a higher-level view, check out What is Human API?

 - Connect - UI to facilitate data source connections

-- Data API - Endpoints to pull users' data from
+- Data API - Endpoints to pull user data from

-No matter what or how many sources the user connects, you'll end up with a single set of Human API credentials and one normalized API to query all of that user's data.
+Once a user has an active connection, we will continue to sync new data for that user and make it available to you.
+Most importantly, no matter what or how many sources the user connects, you'll end up with a single set of Human API credentials and one, normalized API to query all of that user's data.

 Let's get started!

+After signing up, the first thing you'll want to do is create a Human API application.
 An application in Human API is a container that holds users and their data, and allows for custom configuration options.
-Above all, it is the main pipeline that you will integrate directly with your application.
+Above all, it is the single pipeline that you will integrate directly with your application.

 Each application has a specific set of keys found on the application's settings page that you'll need for development, as described below: